rsteube/freckles/docs/src/freckles/cmd/init.md

 Alternatively an existing remote repository can be cloned with the `--clone` flag.

-Completion is provided by [ActionRepositorySearch].
+Completion is provided with [ActionRepositorySearch].

 ```go
 {{#include ../../../../cmd/freckles/cmd/init.go:flagcompletion}}